inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 - `system`: Contains files that describe the simulation, including solvers, numerical parameters, and output files.

-It must contain at least 3 files:
-`controlDict`: Run control parameters (start/end time, time step, and parameters for data output)
-`fvSchemes`: Selection of discretization schemes used during the solution.
-`fvSolution`: Equation solvers, tolerances and other algorithm controls.

 In order to run your simulation you cam simply run your `Allrun` script and you are good to go.